allenai/ccget/README.md

 commoncrawl,crawl-data/CC-MAIN-2015-40/segments/1443737958671.93/warc/CC-MAIN-20151001221918-00124-ip-10-137-6-227.ec2.internal.warc.gz,,succeeded,200,,Successful
 ```

 This example reports (in many ways) that the specific objects were successfully copied as part of the job.
-The Job itself specifies the destination bucket (`ai2-russella` in this case) whereas the report shows the source bucket (`commoncrawl`).
+The Job itself specifies the destination bucket (`destination-bucket-name` in this case) whereas the report shows the source bucket (`commoncrawl`).
 So, the object key above combined with the destination bucket can be used to retrive or restore (in the case of deep archive) the object.

 ## Checking the status of an object restoration with the AWS CLI